developer-zebra/developer-zebra-site/src/stagenow/4-1/Profiles/wipedevice/index.md

 ### Bypass Notes

+* **Devices with MX 9.1 (or later) automatically skip the Android Set-up Wizard** and begin staging when a `.bin` file is found.
-* **On devices with MX 7.1 or higher**, it is possible to automatically bypass the Android Setup Wizard (also known as the "Welcome Screen") following an Enterprise Reset.
-More [about Setup Wizard Bypass](/mx/powermgr/#setup-wizard-bypass).
+* **On devices with MX 7.1 or higher**, it is possible to automatically bypass the Android Setup Wizard (also known as the "Welcome Screen") following an Enterprise Reset using the Power Manager CSP.
+More [about Power Manager's Setup Wizard Bypass](/mx/powermgr/#setup-wizard-bypass) parameter.
 * **On devices with Android M and higher**, it's also possible to skip the Android Setup Wizard by scanning a barcode when the wizard appears or at any time thereafter.
-[See below](#setupwizardmanualbypass) for details.
+[See Setup Wizard Manual Bypass](#setupwizardmanualbypass) section below for details.

 -----